insightsengineering/teal.reporter/README.md

 ## Installation

-From July 2023 it is recommended to install packages from publicly available repositories.
+From July 2023 `insightsengineering` packages are available on [r-universe](https://r-universe.dev/).

 ```r
 # stable versions